Flute key marks and makers

 Moon (cylindrical 8-key) Terry McGee

-The question we'd like answered is did Liddle make all the flutes with his name under the keys, or was he a general key maker and supplier to other flute makers?
+A question we'd like answered is did Liddle make all the flutes with his name under the keys, or was he a general key maker and supplier to other flute makers?
+We have to consider too the possibility that the answer was "some of both".
+Liddle seems sufficiently interesting that we should seek out his story separately.

-This flute has not just "AL", but numerical marks as well (see below).
+Note this flute has not just "A·L", but numerical marks as well.

 From a Butler flute, information and image kindly supplied by Marc Löfgren

-Now since not all A·L keyed flutes have the numerical marks, does this lend support to the Liddle as key-maker theory?
+Since not all A·L keyed flutes have the numerical marks, does this lend support to the Liddle as key-maker theory?
+Or was marking shafts a phase Liddle went through and moved on from?

 Keys marked C